 Do you have a lot of children’s books?
-Children’s books are something we have many of – like Lego sets – but that’s a whole different post! – so we’re always on the lookout for the best bookshelves for kids and original children’s book storage ideas to use around the house.
+Children’s books are something we have many of – like Lego sets – so we’re always on the lookout for the best bookshelves for kids and original and efficient children’s book storage ideas to use around the house.

 Books are something I don’t mind having around the house.
-We are lucky to have inherited a lot of books, been given them as presents and buy a lot of books too (charity shops are great places to look for nearly pristine copies, especially when you have an avid reader who goes through a lot of books).
+We are lucky to have inherited a lot of books and been given them as presents.
+Charity shops are also great for getting your hands on nearly new copies, especially when you have an avid reader who goes through a lot of books.

-So we have a lot of children’s books all over the house (sound familiar?)
+Does having a ot of children’s books all over the house sound familiar?

 Our favourites are our IKEA Spice Rack bookshelves.
 These are the IKEA Bekvan spice racks we painted, fixed to the wall and use to display books.